justinjsd/StockPredictionModelComparison/helpdocument.md

 > ****Help Document****

-The following code is written completely in python with the help of a few additional python libraries.
+The following code is written completely in python with the help of a few additional python libraries.  //The File for the same is located [here](https://docs.google.com/document/d/1ixsi7TJbtyuDwI1vcI-1KeMtXNCqiyWiavZEPWoxU2s/edit?usp=sharing).

 Here are all the dependencies and libraries that we have used to create our prediction model.